South Dakota Court Records

 How Do I Get a South Dakota Divorce Decree Online?

 At present, the judiciary does not process online service requests for copies of divorce decrees.
-The concerned requester must visit the specific court that handled the case in person to get a divorce decree in South Dakota.
+To get a divorce decree in South Dakota, the requester may visit the specific court that handled the case in person.